|

 7.2.4.
 Critical Points

 7.3.
-General Discussion of Stability Conditions with Respect to Infinitesimal Fluctuations
+General Discussion of Stability Conditions with Respect

 7.4.
 Stability Criteria for Infinitesimal Fluctuations